Say You'll Be There: Music video

 The Spice Girls featured as a band of female techno-warriors, with the Mojave Desert as a background.

 The music video for "Say You'll Be There" was directed by Vaughan Arnell, produced by Adam Saward and filmed on 7–8 September 1996, in the Mojave Desert, located in California.
 It was inspired by the films Pulp Fiction and Faster, Pussycat!
 Kill!
 Kill!, the latter in which led the girls to adopt fictional identities, an idea that Halliwell came up with.
-The video features the group as a band of female techno-warriors, who use martial arts and high-tech ninja influenced weapons to capture a hapless male, played by American model Tony Ward, who happens to appear in a Petty Blue Dodge Charger Daytona.
+The video features the group as a band of female techno-warriors, who use martial arts and high-tech ninja influenced weapons to capture a hapless vegabond love interest (played by American model Tony Ward), who happens to appear in a Petty Blue Dodge Charger Daytona in leather pants, cowboy hat and open jacket who appears in bondage tied to the desert ground, with a ice cream man at the end appearing in a Chevrolet '62 Corvair Rampside pickup peculiarly dressed as in the vehicle's model same decade, in a striped shirt.
 The clip is presented as a narrative, with movie credits at the start introducing the Spice Girls as fantastic characters.

 Chisholm played "Katrina Highkick", Halliwell's alter ego was "Trixie Firecracker", Bunton took on the role of "Kung Fu Candy", Adams played "Midnight Miss Suki" (wearing a black PVC catsuit which would attract the attention of her future husband, David Beckham), and "Blazin' Bad Zula" was Brown's alter ego.
 The shots of male bondage are unexplained, and function as symbols of male disempowerment, just as the rest of the clip serves to assert the power and fighting abilities of the women.
-At the end the group captures a confused ice cream man who appears in his pick-up truck.
-He is carried off on the roof of the car as a trophy.
+At the end the group captures the ice cream man who appears in his pick-up truck, confused being carried off on the roof of the car as a trophy.
 An alternate version of the video exists that removes the male bondage scenes and replaces them with other shots of the girls.

 The video won for Best Pop Video at the 1996 Smash Hits Poll Winners Party, for British Video of the Year at the 1997 Brit Awards, and was nominated for the Viewer's Choice at the 1997 MTV Video Music Awards.
 It won the Fan.tastic Video honour—given by online Billboard readers—at the 1997 Billboard Music Video Awards, and was also nominated for Best New Artist in a Video and Best Pop/Rock Clip.
 In January 1999, the music video was ranked number eight in VH1's "All-Time Greatest Music Videos in History".